InnovativeInventor/InnovativeInventor/README.md

 - **[Trustless Random Beacon](https://github.com/InnovativeInventor/random-tournament-beacon):** A secure randomness beacon using sequentially applied hashes and hash commitments on the Bitcoin blockchain.
 > This was used to generate demonstrably random pairings of a chess tournament to great success!

 - **[monobox](https://github.com/InnovativeInventor/monobox):** A flexible, simple, (and secure) tool for rapidly coding, testing, and deploying applications using Docker.
+Currently deprecated.

 - **[CTFtools](https://github.com/InnovativeInventor/CTFtools):** Tools for cybersecurity (CTF) competitions.
 Used by Choate Programming Union's CTF team to win 8th place nationally at picoCTF.